Analysis | Supreme Court Will End the Era of College Diversity

 It is possible that these opinions could be written so narrowly that it would still be legal for universities to say that they merely hoped to achieve racial diversity.
 But taking any race-conscious decisions to achieve that goal would be illegal.

 Going forward, government entities (like state universities) would, in practice, be constitutionally barred from seeking race or sex diversity in their admissions.
 The Constitution only governs state action, not private actors.
 But the meaning of equal protection under the Constitution casts a long shadow over the meaning of anti-discrimination laws that do govern private-sector conduct.
-The Supreme Court will almost certainly decide in the Harvard case that Title VI, the statute that bans racial discrimination in education, prohibits affirmative action.
+The Supreme Court will almost certainly decide in the Harvard case that Title XI prohibits affirmative action.
 Thus, after the decision, private universities, like public ones, will not be allowed to consider the goal of achieving racial diversity as a factor in admissions.

 Given their sincere, ingrained, widely held beliefs in diversity, universities are unlikely to simply give up on it.
 Core values do not disappear overnight in any institution.
 Universities will therefore adopt a range of different methods to resist the Supreme Court’s holding.